IBM/mi-toolchain/README.md

 Description
 -----------

-A subproject of Machine Intelligence Core, being the main library of the framework.
+A subproject of Machine Intelligence Core, being the real "core" of the framework.

 Contains tools required for development of MIC-based applications, such as configuration management, loggers, application state etc.